ibm-cloud-docs/mqcloud/mqoc_mft_multiple_qmgr_topology.md

 We expect you have read the information provided in this [link](/docs/services/mqcloud?topic=mqcloud-mqoc_mft_qmgr_enablement).
 We will use multiple queue managers that act as the agent queue manager, command queue manager and coordination queue manager.

-let’s consider three different MQ on Cloud Queue Manager.
+let’s consider three different {{site.data.keyword.mq_short}} Queue Manager.

 **Configuration details:**

-We will be using three MQ on Cloud queue manager and will name it as **QMCOORD**, **QMSRC**, **QMDEST** and we will use them as coordination queue manager, source agent queue manager and destination agent queue manager respectively.
+We will be using three {{site.data.keyword.mq_short}} queue manager and will name it as **QMCOORD**, **QMSRC**, **QMDEST** and we will use them as coordination queue manager, source agent queue manager and destination agent queue manager respectively.
 Also, we will create two Managed file transfer agents and will name them as SRC_AGENT and DEST_AGENT.

 - QMCOORD queue manager which acts as Coordination queue manager.
-- QMSRC queue manager on MQ on Cloud which acts as source agent queue manager along with command queue manager.
+- QMSRC queue manager on {{site.data.keyword.mq_short}} which acts as source agent queue manager along with command queue manager.
-- QMDEST queue manager on MQ on Cloud which acts as destination agent queue manager and command queue manager.
+- QMDEST queue manager on {{site.data.keyword.mq_short}} which acts as destination agent queue manager and command queue manager.
 - SRC_AGENT source agent which is connected to QMSRC agent queue manager.
 - DEST_AGENT destination agent which is connected to QMDEST agent queue manager.